alexholcombe/MOTcircular/experiment_notes/experiments_on_rps_limit.md

 - Adding modulations to the trajectory has little effect, in other words rotational speed is the determinant.
 - First, blast the annoying speed limit people with a square trajectory.
 This finally helps answer those interested in linear speed limit
-- Compare square trajectory to circular and to a big modulation.
+- Compare square trajectory to circular at two eccentricities.
+Got some data for me with 1 target, but then remembered I'd like to use two targets whenever on center to avoid being blur-limited.

 Results
 - Critical issue is speed limit of smaller-radius one when not concentric.
 Smaller one is always ringToQuery=0.
 Speed limit for me is lower by about 0.4rps.